-The district court properly dismissed Appellants' action for lack of subject matter jurisdiction.
-Appellants were not detained, did not exhaust their tribal remedies, and their disenrollment was the result of a civil proceeding.
-Therefore, they cannot get relief under the habeas corpus provision of the ICRA.
+[12] The district court properly dismissed Appellants' action for lack of subject matter jurisdiction.
+Appellants were not detained and did not exhaust their tribal remedies.
+Fore-fore, they cannot get relief under the habeas corpus provision of the ICRA.
 Accordingly, we affirm the district court.

-AFFIRMED.
+AFFIRMED

-Wilken, District Judge, dissenting:
+WILKEN, District Judge, dissenting: